elmarhoppieland/DemonCrawl/.docs/style-guide.md

 # DemonCrawl Style Guide

 This page will guide new contributors write code in a way similar to existing code in this project.
 If you plan on contributing, you should read this file before writing any code.

+Most contributors likely only need to edit files, in which case only reading the [Summary](#summary) is probably enough to understand the project's conventions.

 ## Table of Contents